Great Mosque of Sanaa: History

-Around 630 CE (6 AH), according to early Islamic sources, the Islamic prophet Muhammad was said to have commanded the construction of the Great Mosque of Sana’a, and the mosque is known as the first mosque to have been built outside of the Islamic holy cities of Mecca and Medina.
-During this post-Hijra period (622-632 CE), Sana'a was central in the propagation of the Islamic religion.
+Around 630 CE (6 AH), according to early Islamic sources, the Islamic prophet Muhammad was said to have commanded the construction of the Great Mosque of Sanaa, and the mosque is known as the first mosque to have been built outside of the Islamic holy cities of Mecca and Medina.
+During this post-Hijra period (622-632 CE), Sanaa was central in the propagation of the Islamic religion.
 Many of the archaeological finds discovered in the Great Mosque substantiate an argument for its construction to the era when Muhammad was alive, including several spolia from the Axumite Cathedral as well as from the Sabaean Ghumdan Palace.
-During the 7th century, the remains of pre-Islamic Sana'a were largely destroyed when it became the center for the spread of the Islamic faith during the early years of the Hijrah.
+During the 7th century, the remains of pre-Islamic Sanaa were largely destroyed when it became the center for the spread of the Islamic faith during the early years of the Hijrah.
 This is evidenced by the architectural remains of pre-Islamic buildings found within the Great Mosque.

 From 705 to 715 (86–96 AH), the Umayyad caliph al-Walid I expanded the mosque.
 An inscription found in the courtyard of the mosque dates to 753 CE, in the Abbasid period.

 In 876/7 CE, floods twice caused substantial damage to the mosque, after which it was renovated.

 In the early 9th century, a minaret was constructed on the east side.
 In the year 911 CE, Karmatis invaded the city, damaging the mosque.

 In the twelfth century, 1130 CE, the Isma`ili Queen Arwa al-Sulayhi restored much of the mosque.
 She was responsible for the sculpted ceilings of the mosque's eastern, western, and northern wings.
 The mosque's western minaret was built as a part of this restoration.

 In the early 16th century, the mosque was renovated with a domed square structure and the paving of its courtyard.